Rosuav/Gypsum/plugins/README.rst

 	//Explicitly set the items mapping - if non-null, persist_key is ignored. mapping(string:mapping(string:mixed)) items;
+	//Create and return a widget (most likely a layout widget) representing all the custom content.
+	GTK2.Widget make_content() { }
 	//Custom save/load hooks.
 Can be used in conjunction with the strings/ints/bools bindings. void save_content(mapping(string:mixed) info) { } //Retrieve content from the window and put it in the mapping. void load_content(mapping(string:mixed) info) { } //Store information from info into the window